List of Mobile Suit Gundam 00 characters: Gundam Meisters

 Gundam Meister of the heavily armored Gundam Virtue/Nadleeh, its successor unit Gundam Seravee/Seraphim and finally the Gundam Raphael.
-Tieria Erde treats Veda's orders with high regard, valuing the mission above all other issues.
+Tieria treats Veda's orders with high regard, valuing the mission above all else.
 As a result of his arrogance and cold attitude towards others, his relationship with the other Gundam Meisters got off to a rocky start.
 However, his attitude towards the other Meisters and the Ptolemaios crew gradually improves after being protected by Lockon Stratos from an attack in a battle against the AEU and the Union, an action which costs Lockon the use of his dominant eye.
 Of all the Gundam Meisters, Tieria is the most enigmatic, with an unknown past and a peculiar connection with the Innovators.
-Contrary of the other Meisters who were either K.I.A. or M.I.A. in the end of the first season, Tieria continued to work for Celestial Being during the four-year time-skip.
+Contrary to the other Meisters who were either K.I.A. or M.I.A. by the end of the first season, Tieria continued to work for Celestial Being during the four-year time-skip.
 At the end of the second season, Tieria is killed by Ribbons Almark while trying to stop him from taking control of Veda.
 Tieria, however, manages to upload his consciousness into Veda itself, subsequently ending the battle by remote-controlling Seraphim from Veda's core and activating its Trial System to shut down all enemy mobile suits.
-He briefly returns in the movie in a new body and pilots Gundam Raphael briefly before sacrificing himself to save Setsuna; he eventually ends up uploaded into Setsuna's 00 Qan[T] and is last seen when the Gundam departs to the ELS homeworld.
-His fate is unknown, although the 00 Qan[T] returns to Earth in the epilogue and a Tieria-type Innovade briefly appears aboard the Sumeragi.
-While Tieria never showed romantic feelings for anyone, as he was completely focused on his mission, showing little care for others, after Neil sacrificed his eye to shield him he warms a lot.
-He develops a close bond to Neil, even in the second season after Neil's death; when he doubts if he should tell his crewmates who are behind the A-Laws’ schemes (as he is an Innovade too), the "ghost" of Neil comes to comfort him, stating that Aeolia gave the Gundams to them, the Gundam Meisters.
-While he never truly reciprocates her feelings, Mileina Vashti stated that no matter which form he takes she loves him (A Wakening of Trailblazer).
+He briefly returns in the movie in a new body and pilots Gundam Raphael briefly before sacrificing himself once more to save Setsuna.
+He eventually ends up uploaded into Setsuna's 00 Qan[T] and is last seen when the Gundam departs to the ELS homeworld.
+His fate is unknown, although the 00 Qan[T] returns to Earth in the epilogue and a Tieria-type Innovator briefly appears aboard the Sumeragi.
+While Tieria never showed romantic feelings for anyone (as he was completely focused on his mission) he starts to show care for others after Neil sacrifices his eye to shield him.
+Tieria develops a close bond to Neil, and in the second season after Neil's death when he doubts if he should tell his crewmates who are behind the A-Laws' schemes (as he is an Innovade too), the "ghost" of Neil comes to comfort him, stating that Aeolia gave the Gundams to them, the Gundam Meisters.
+While he never truly reciprocates her feelings, Mileina Vashti stated that no matter which form he takes she loves him.